Ex-Mossad chief signals Israel behind Iran nuclear attacks

 “It doesn't look like it used to look,” he added.

 Cohen did not directly claim the attacks, but his specificity offered the closest acknowledgement yet of an Israeli hand in the attacks.
-The interviewer, journalist Ilan Dayan, also seemingly offered a detailed description of how Israel snuck the explosives into Natanz's underground halls that went unchallenged by Cohen.
+The interviewer, journalist Ilana Dayan, also seemingly offered a detailed description in a voiceover of how Israel snuck the explosives into Natanz's underground halls.

-He also brought up the November killing of Mohsen Fakhrizadeh, an Iranian scientist who began Tehran's military nuclear program decades ago.
+They also discussed the November killing of Mohsen Fakhrizadeh, an Iranian scientist who began Tehran's military nuclear program decades ago.
 U.S. intelligence agencies and the International Atomic Energy Agency believe Iran abandoned that organized effort at seeking a nuclear weapon in 2003.
 Iran long has maintained its program is peaceful.

-Cohen described an Israeli effort to dissuade Iranian scientists from taking part in the program, which had seen some abandoned their work after being warned, even indirect, by Israel.
-Asked by the interviewer if the scientists understood the implications of if they didn't, Cohen said: “They see their friends.”
+Cohen described an Israeli effort to dissuade Iranian scientists from taking part in the program, which had seen some abandon their work after being warned, even indirectly, by Israel.
+Asked by the interviewer if the scientists understood the implications if they didn't stop, Cohen said: “They see their friends.”

+They also talked about Israel's operation seizing archival documents from Iran's military nuclear program.
+Dayan said 20 agents, none Israelis, seized material from 32 safes, then scanned and transmitted a large portion of the documents.
+Cohen confirmed that the Mossad received most of the material before it was physically taken out of Iran.

+Cohen defended Prime Minister Benjamin Netanyahu's decision to go public with the results of the operation, going against a long-standing practice of secrecy involving Mossad activities.

 Associated Press writer Karin Laub in Amman, Jordan, contributed to this report.